ece396-source-separation/ece396-source-separation.github.io/index.md

 <audio controls>
 <source src="assets/audio/mixed-sable_est2.wav" type="audio/wav">Your browser does not support the audio element.</audio><br/>

-The unmixed audio sounds almost perfectly like the original, save for some small artifacts in the left estimation when the speaker says the word "question" (headphones make it easier to hear this artifact).
-These high accuracy estimations show promise for creating a source separation system.
+The unmixed audio sounds very close to the original, save for some small artifacts in the left estimation when the speaker says the word "question" (headphones make it easier to hear this artifact).
+These high accuracy estimations show great promise for creating a source separation system.

-## Real-Time Considerations
+## Hardware and Real-Time Considerations

+### Hardware

+Generally, neural networks are trained and tested on very powerful computers, which is fine for experimentation.
+However, in order for a network to be useful

+While basically any processor would be able to run a neural network, the choice of processor.

+### Real-Time Considerations

 In many fields, real-time performance is a very difficult task, usually requiring each part of the pipeline must be optimized to minimize latency.
 In the case of source separation, audio collection from the input microphone must be parallelized with the processing on the neural network.